quickfever/qfurls/README.md

-# Free URL shortner wihtout any database and hosted on Netlify as Static Site
+# QFURLS: a Free URL shortner wihtout database and hosted as Static Site

+Create a URL shortner static site with all your links.